irungudennisnganga/Car-dealers/README.md

 # Car Dealer
  This project is a project proposed to making a platform whereby it allows for users to; browse, search and select vehicles.
 The website website incorporates a React frontend and a Flask API backend.

+## How to use
+-Login/sign up
+-vehicles should be displayed.
+There is also an option to search.
+-Once you select a vehicle, you should be able to see the selected image enter its own page and show more information.
+- You are able to comment
+- There is also a function to allow you to add car
+- Once done, you are allowed to Log out with the log out button -You are also able to move between pages such as the home page and the about page.

 ## Features

 ### 1. Home Page